 Enter Jon Matsuo, whom Delegard ironically calls the “poster child” for the fight against redlining.
 “There were decades of discrimination against African Americans, but Jon Matsuo became the face of redlining,” she said.

-Born in Honolulu, Hawaii, in 1920, Jon Takashiro Matsuo enlisted in the U.S. Army in 1942, serving in the 442nd Regimental Combat Team.
+Born in Honolulu, Hawaii, in 1920, Jon Takashiro Matsuo enlisted in the U.S. Army in 1942.
 He was honorably discharged from service in 1945 and he and his wife, Ruth, moved to Minneapolis so he could study aeronautical engineering at the U of M.

 Housing was hard to come by in the post-war years, so in 1946, 50 veterans who were enrolled at the U formed Oak Hill Builders to build a new subdivision on 75 tax-forfeited acres in Waite Park.
 In her historyapolis.com blog, Delegard writes that Matsuo, a member of the group, got second dibs on a lot.
 “But when he met with the real estate agent to make his choice, he was told that he could not live in Oak Hill because of his Japanese ancestry.”